jasonluther/bocce/README.md

 ### Sources

 I have included links to some of the materials and tools I used.
-Some of those are affiliate links, so I may earn a commission on purchases made through those links.

-However, I would much prefer if you bought these things from a local supplier instead of Amazon.
-With any DIY project, you're going to make multiple trips to the store, and you're going to want advice from experts.
+I highly recommend shopping from local suppliers when you can.
+With any DIY project, you're likely to make multiple trips to the store, and you're going to want advice from experts.

-None of this content is otherwise sponsored.
+None of this content is sponsored.

 I buy as much as I can from my local hardware store: [American Royal Hardware](https://ww3.truevalue.com/montclair/Home.aspx) in Montclair, NJ.